DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - ✴️Palm Scans: Palm scanners scan the palm of the hand for identification.
 They use near-infrared light to measure vein patterns in the palm, which are as unique as fingerprints.
     - Biometric devices are rated for performance by examining the different types of errors they produce:
       - **🔥Crossover Error Rate CER**: point at which false acceptance (Type 2) error rate equals the false rejection (Type 1) error rate for a given sensor, in a given system and context; it is the optimal point of operation if the potential impacts of both types of errors are equivalent.
 Devices with lower CERs are more accurate than devices with higher CERs
-      - **🔥FRR**: False Rejection Rate (Type 1 Error) incorrectly denying authentication to a legit identity and therefore denying access (Similar to False Positive of IPS)
+      - **🔥FRR**: False Rejection Rate (Type 1 Error) incorrectly denying authentication to a legit identity and therefore denying access (Similar to False Positive of IPS).
+Organizations that have very strict security requirements that don't have a tolerance for false acceptance want to lower the false acceptance rate, or FAR, to be as near to zero as possible.
+That often means that the false rejection rate, or FRR, increases.
       - **🔥FAR**: False Acceptance Rate (Type 2 Error) incorrectly authenticating a claimed identity as legit, recognizing and granting access on that basis (Similar to False negetive of IPS)

 - 5.2.3 Accountability